Corrupt Data Recovery

 This scenario can be resolved by fixing the faulty read/write head, which will in turn fix the bad sector corruption, which was a symptom of the original hardware fault.
 Once the drive has been sent to the Gillware’s data recovery lab, the disk can be stripped down in a clean and sterile environment, and the headstack or faulty read/write head can be replaced.
 It’s important to maintain a perfectly clean environment when opening up a disk to ensure no foreign particles get inside the disk platters, potentially causing further damage.

 Upon resolving the issue, the expectation is that all the disk data will be readable and recoverable.
 We would recommend that a customer consider replacing this disk immediately once the data is recovered, as failed read/write heads are usually a symptom that a drive that is on its way out completely.
+If you delay in reaching out to a data recovery specialist you may end up with a disastrous USB device not recognized or device not detected error.

 Soft Corruption might also be recognized within a RAID storage array if the storage is not managed and maintained correctly.
 Take for example a RAID 5 configuration: RAID 5 uses disk striping, where data is split up over a number of physical disks, and parity data blocks are all split over each disk as well.
 This results in the ability for the RAID array to rebuild itself using the parity blocks in the event of a disk failure, resulting in no data loss.